ilkkamtk/fullstack/Week13/client-side-validation.md

 }
 ```

 Note: Client side validation should not be the only way to validate the correctness of user data.
-Backend must always validate the data, as HTTP requests can be sent by clients than browser.
+Backend must always validate the data, as HTTP requests can be sent by other clients than browser.